MrBigoudi/CompareVgImages/samples/graphs_en/descr.md

 ```

 Which, given a function, a float that represents the bound of the maximum value we'll test and two floating values that represent the abscissa and ordinate scalings to make the graphs fit in the canvas and a float representing the space between two points, returns a path representing the function.
+If a point is undefind it should not be ploted.